background preloader

 12 of the World's Most Mysterious Monuments & Ruins

 12 of the World’s Most Mysterious Monuments & Ruins Article by Steph, filed under Abandoned Places in the Architecture category.
 Around the world, in places as diverse as Homestead, Florida and Yonaguni, Japan stand monuments and ruins whose origins are shrouded in mystery.
-Nobody knows exactly why Stonehenge was built, how a set of manmade ruins came to be submerged deep in the ocean or who commissioned a giant carved granite set of post-apocalyptic instructions for rebuilding society on a remote hill in Georgia.
 Monumental Instructions for the Post-Apocalypse (images via: Wired) On a barren knoll in northeastern Georgia stands one of the world’s most bizarre and mysterious monuments.
 Lake Michigan Stonehenge (image via: io9) A group of researchers using sonar to look for shipwrecks at the bottom of Lake Michigan got quite a surprise when they found what appears to be an ancient Stonehenge-like structure 40 feet beneath the surface of the water.
-Underwater Ruins in Japan (images via: Hottnez) Related: pmw
+Underwater Ruins in Japan (images via: Hottnez) On the southern coast of Yonaguni, Japan, lie submerged ruins estimated to be around 8,000 years old.
+Related: pmw

 This free online encyclopedia has achieved what Wikipedia can only dream of The Stanford Encyclopedia of Philosophy may be the most interesting website on the internet.
 Not because of the content—which includes fascinating entries on everything from ambiguity to zombies—but because of the site itself.
 Its creators have solved one of the internet’s fundamental problems: How to provide authoritative, rigorously accurate knowledge, at no cost to readers.
-It’s something the encyclopedia, or SEP, has managed to do for two decades.
 The internet is an information landfill.
-Somewhere in it—buried under piles of opinion, speculation, and misinformation—is virtually all of human knowledge.
 The story of how the SEP is run, and how it came to be, shows that it is possible to create a less trashy internet—or at least a less trashy corner of it.
 The impossible trinity of information The online SEP has humble beginnings.
 That makes it positively ancient in internet years.
 The SEP is neither pre-internet, nor is it ossified.
-Where other encyclopedias fall short Landfill no more
+John Perry, the director of the center, was the one who first suggested a dictionary of philosophical terms.
+That paper is so old that it mentions “CD-ROMs” in the second sentence.
+Where other encyclopedias fall short The Stanford solution

 Related: